Death Valley: Climate

 Severe heat and dryness contribute to perpetual drought-like conditions in Death Valley and prevent much cloud formation from passing through the confines of the valley, where precipitation is often in the form of a virga.

 The depth and shape of Death Valley strongly influence its climate.
 The valley is a long, narrow basin that descends below sea level and is walled by high, steep mountain ranges.
 The clear, dry air and sparse plant cover allow sunlight to heat the desert surface.
 Summer nights provide little relief: overnight lows may dip just into the 82 to 98 F range.
 Moving masses of super-heated air blow through the valley, creating extremely high ambient temperatures.

-The hottest air temperature ever recorded in Death Valley was 134 °F, on July 10, 1913, at Greenland Ranch (now Furnace Creek), which, as of 2022, is the highest atmospheric temperature ever recorded on the Earth's surface.
+The hottest air temperature ever recorded in Death Valley was 134 °F, on July 10, 1913, at Greenland Ranch (now Furnace Creek), which, as of today, is the highest atmospheric temperature ever recorded on the Earth's surface.
 (A report of a temperature of 58 C in Libya in 1922 was later determined to be inaccurate.)
 During the heat wave that peaked with that record, five consecutive days reached 129 °F or higher.
 Some modern meteorologists now dispute the accuracy of the 1913 temperature measurement.
-On June 30, 2013, a verified temperature of 129.2 F was recorded and is tied with Mitribah, Kuwait, for the hottest reliably measured air temperature ever recorded on earth.
+On June 30, 2013, a verified temperature of 129.2 F was recorded and is tied with Mitribah, Kuwait, for the hottest reliably measured air temperature ever recorded on Earth.
 A temperature of 130 °F was recorded at the Furnace Creek weather station on August 16, 2020, but has not yet been officially verified.
-The valley again recorded that temperature on July 9, 2021.
-The valley's lowest temperature, recorded at Greenland Ranch on January 2, 1913, was 15 °F.
+The valley again recorded that temperature on July 9, 2021; however, that temperature has not yet been officially verified either.
+The valley's lowest temperature, recorded at Greenland Ranch (now Furnace Creek) on January 2, 1913, was 15 °F.

 The highest surface temperature ever recorded in Death Valley was 201.0 °F, on July 15, 1972, at Furnace Creek, which is the highest ground surface temperature ever recorded on earth, as well as the only recorded surface temperature of above 200 °F.